Caleb-Odaudu/DevOpsProject/0.Tech_environment_setup/README.md

 - **Wait for approval**: It might take a short while for your account to be approved.
 Once approved, you'll receive a confirmation email.

-- **Access the AWS Management Console**: After receiving confirmation, log in to the AWS Management Console using new account credentials.
+- **Access the AWS Management Console**: After receiving confirmation, log in to the AWS Management Console using your new account credentials.

 - **Explore the AWS Free Tier services**: AWS offers a variety of services within the free tier, including EC2 (Elastic Compute Cloud), S3 (Simple Storage Service), and more.
-Make sure to explorw and understand the limitation of each service within the free tier.
+Make sure to explore and understand the limitations of each service within the free tier.

 ![AWS_Login](img/AWS_login.png)

 ![AWS-Console](img/AWS_Console.png)